Best Investment & Stock Research Apps

 Advanced charting, screening, and comparative analysis

 Koyfin has quickly become a favorite among self-directed investors who want Bloomberg-style charting and screening without the terminal cost.
-The platform excels at comparative analysis, letting you chart financial metrics side-by-side across multiple companies.
-Its screener supports hundreds of fundamental and technical filters, and the dashboard system lets you build custom views tailored to your investment process.
+The platform excels at comparative analysis, letting you chart financial metrics side-by-side across multiple companies, and its screener supports hundreds of fundamental and technical filters for building genuinely custom criteria.
+The dashboard system lets you build custom views tailored to your investment process, rather than working within a fixed layout, and a free tier is available before Plus pricing kicks in from $25/month for the most advanced customization.
+The tradeoffs are what you'd expect from that depth: the learning curve is steeper than simpler apps like Yahoo Finance, since there's genuinely more to configure, and some of the more advanced comparative and dashboard features require upgrading to the paid plan rather than being available for free.

 Pros